Howe Foot Holiday Cottages - our local area

 A few minutes from Newby Bridge, on the western side of the lake, is Lakeside from where Windermere ‘steamers’ sail north to Bowness-on-Windermere and Ambleside.
 The other end of the Lakeside and Haverthwaite Railway is also here, as is the Lakes Aquarium.
 A short drive north of Lakeside (up the same side of the lake) brings you to Stott Park Bobbin Mill.

-A short detour to the north along this route brings you to Bouth at the southern end of the Rusland Valley and Old Hall Farm, a historic working farm.
-Step back even further in time by popping into the nearby White Hart Inn.
+A short detour to the north along this route brings you to Bouth at the southern end of the Rusland Valley where you'll find the 17th century White Hart Inn.

 Another road (A592) goes up the eastern side of the lake to Bowness-on-Windermere, one of the busiest spots around the lake.
 Just outside Bowness is Blackwell, the Arts and Crafts House, one of the major attractions of Cumbria.
 What makes this Grade I listed house so special is that almost all of the original decorative features - it was completed in 1900 - have survived.